probe-dock/probe-dock-site/_drafts/2016-04-26-probedock-v0.1.28.md

 ### Test execution time trend line

-The test execution time widget now displays a trend line indicating the general tendency of the execution time to increase or decrease.
+The test execution time widget now displays a red trend line indicating the general tendency of the execution time to increase or decrease:

 ![Trend line]({{ page.media_folder }}/test-execution-time-widget-trend-line.png)